 Step 2: Locate your spare tire and tool kit.
 Most vehicles carry a spare tire along with a set of tools such as a small jack and tire wrench, so know where these are beforehand.

 Sometimes, spare tires are stowed underneath the vehicle or in the trunk underneath the floorboard.
-Perhaps your vehicle even has a different location, so if you cannot find it, then consult your owner’s manual or do an online search for your make and model.
+Perhaps your vehicle even has a different location.
+If you cannot find it, consult your owner’s manual or do an online search for your make and model.

 Step 3: Chock the tires.
 Place wheel chocks around the tires to prevent the vehicle from rolling while you are working.